makersacademy/airport_challenge/readmesolpaek.md

 update:

-my weather test and function work very basically.
-I will try to make this better in the morning.
+I am struggling to make the plane not land if stormy